good-jinu/slack-topic-document-generator/README.md

 **AI generation failures**

-- Check your Google AI API key and quota
+- Check your AI API key and quota for your chosen provider
+- Verify `AI_PROVIDER` setting matches your API key type
+- For custom APIs, ensure `AI_BASE_URL` is correctly set
 - The system will automatically retry failed requests
 - Check logs for detailed error information